 Human Trafficking: A bill that would address the training of volunteers helping those who are survivors of human trafficking, make the court process easier for victims and expunge criminal records for non-trafficking crimes committed while they were victims, HB 523 by Representative Toledo (R-Tampa) passed its first committee with an amendment.
 Similar bill, SB 1826 by Senator Diaz (R-Hialeah Gardens) also made it through its first committee of reference unanimously, it is scheduled to be heard in its next committee, Senate Criminal Justice on 3/23 at 12:30pm.
 Treating the behavior of human trafficking victims as criminal re-victimizes them and the process to hold their traffickers accountable can do the same.
 This legislation would make it easier to prosecute traffickers and provide support to victims.

-The Children’s Campaign will continue to provide Action Alerts, social media updates and bill updates as children’s bills move through the legislative process.
+American Children’s Campaign will continue to provide Action Alerts, social media updates and bill updates as children’s bills move through the legislative process.
 Be on the lookout for a Capitol Report at the midpoint and conclusion of the 2021 Session that will provide updates on which bills are moving and have passed and what that means for children, what bills died in the process and the next steps for child advocacy.

 If you like reading our publications, we need your help to keep them coming.
 The Children’s Campaign is privately supported to maintain our independent voice.
 Please consider making a tax-deductible donation today!